-Gerald E. Van Strydonck, age 75, served as the Chief Financial Officer of Colgate Rochester Crozer Divinity School from August 2008 to December 2018.
+Gerald E. Van Strydonck, age 76, served as the Chief Financial Officer of Colgate Rochester Crozer Divinity School from August 2008 to December 2018.
 Mr. Van Strydonck was previously the Senior Vice President and Chief Financial Officer of Sigma Marketing LLC, the Senior Vice President and Chief Financial Officer of Essex Partners Inc., and a managing partner of the Rochester, New York office of PricewaterhouseCoopers LLP.
 Mr. Van Strydonck has also served on the boards of other privately held companies.
 Mr. Van Strydonck received a B.B.A. from St. John Fisher College and an MBA from the State University of New York at Buffalo.
 We believe that Mr. Van Strydonck's experience in public accounting and as a Chief Financial Officer of various companies and his service as a director give him the qualifications, skills and financial expertise to serve on our board of directors.

-Barbara Yanni, age 65, has served on the boards of Trevena, Inc., from July 2014 to present, Cerenis Therapeutics, SA, from July 2018 to present, and Akcea Therapeutics, Inc., from December 2019 to present, each publicly traded biopharmaceutical companies.
-Ms. Yanni has also served on the board of a privately held biopharmaceutical company, Symic Bio, Inc. since February 2015 to present.
+Barbara Yanni, age 66, has served on the boards of Trevena, Inc., from July 2014 to present, and Pharming Group NV, from December 2020 to present, each publicly traded biopharmaceutical companies, and on the board of Mesentach, Inc., from November 2020 to present, a privately held biotechnology company.
+Ms. Yanni previously served on the board of Akcea Therapeutics, Inc. a publicly traded biopharmaceutical company, from December 2019 to October 2020, when Ionis, Akcea's parent company, completed the purchase of all of the publicly held shares of Akcea in a transaction led by Ms. Yanni as a chair of Akcea's Affiliated Transactions Committee.
+Ms. Yanni previously served on the board of Abionyx Pharma (formerly known as Cerenis Therapeutics, SA), a publicly traded biopharmaceutical company, from July 2018 to January 2020 and a privately held biopharmaceutical company, Symic Bio, Inc. from February 2015 to August 2019.
 Previously, Ms. Yanni was Vice President and Chief Licensing Officer at Merck & Co., Inc., a publicly traded pharmaceutical company, from November 2001 until her retirement in March 2014.
 Prior to this, Ms. Yanni served in various roles at Merck including in corporate development, financial evaluation and tax.
 Ms. Yanni received an A.B. from Wellesley College, a J.D. from Stanford Law School and an LL.M. from New York University.
 We believe that Ms. Yanni's experience in biotechnology and pharmaceutical business evaluation and transaction execution, her financial and general business knowledge, and her service as a director of other publicly traded and privately held life science companies give her the qualifications, skills and financial expertise to serve on our board of directors.

-Maurice Zauderer, Ph.D., age 74, has served as our President and Chief Executive Officer since our inception in April 2001.
+Maurice Zauderer, Ph.D., age 75, has served as our President and Chief Executive Officer since our inception in April 2001.
 Prior to founding the company, Dr. Zauderer was an Associate Professor at the University of Rochester and has also held senior faculty positions at Columbia University.
 During his academic career, Dr. Zauderer held the position of visiting scientist at the Laboratory of Cell Biology, the Ontario Cancer Institute and the National Cancer Institute.
 Dr. Zauderer received a B.S. in Physics from Yeshiva University and a Ph.D. in Cell Biology from the Massachusetts Institute of Technology.
 We believe that Dr. Zauderer's experience as an executive officer and his knowledge in biological sciences, immunology and oncology give him the qualifications and skills to serve on our board of directors.